k98kurz/micropycelium/Packager_spec.md

 # Interface

-An Interface provides an API to an underlying transmission module that handles frame encapsulation and returns datagrams.
+An Interface provides an API to an underlying transmission module that handles frame encapsulation and datagrams.
 It includes the following methods:

 - configure: takes a dict of configuration values and configures the interface
-- receive: returns a received datagram bytes if there are any or None
+- receive: returns a received datagram if there is one or None
-- send: takes a datagram bytes and address bytes and transmits a datagram
+- send: takes a datagram (with data and address) and transmits it
-- broadcast: takes a datagram bytes and broadcasts a datagram
+- broadcast: takes a datagram (without address) and broadcasts it
+- process: processes the queued datagrams to be sent/broadcast and queues datagrams in the inbox; async method that calls callbacks passed to `__init__`

+The send and broadcast methods queue the data for asynchronous processing, and the receive method reads from a queue that is populated by an async task.

+An Interface also has the following attributes:

+- supported_schemas: list of schema IDs supported by the interface

+The `Interface` class provides a logical framework for this.
+Initializing it requires passing `name: str`, `configure: function`, `supported_schemas: list[int]`, and several synchronous and/or async callbacks.
+Must provide one of each pair: (`send_func`, `send_func_async`); (`receive_func`,
+`receive_func_async`); (`broadcast_func`, `broadcast_func_async`).
+When the
+async `process` method is called, it first tries to send a datagram queued for sending using one of the `send_` callbacks; it then tries to broadcast a datagram queued for broadcast using one of the `broadcast_` callbacks; it then tries to queue a datagram from calling one of the `receive_` callbacks.

 # Packet Protocol